nextstrain/ncov/docs/src/analysis/running.md

 To adapt this for your own analyses:

   1. copy `my_profiles/example` to `my_profiles/<my-new-name>`
-  1. open and modify the `builds.yaml` file in this directory to include your geographic area(s) of interest and remove any builds that are not relevant to your work
+  1. open and modify the `builds.yaml` file in this directory to:
+     - include your geographic area(s) of interest
+     - remove any builds that are not relevant to your work
+     - include the path to your own sequences and metadata instead of the example data
-  1. open and modify the `config.yaml` file in this directory such that it references:
+  3. open and modify the `config.yaml` file in this directory such that it references:
      - the path to your new custom `builds.yaml` instead of the example builds file
-     - the path to your own sequences and metadata instead of the example data

 ## Step 3: Run the workflow